cdev-framework/cdev-sdk/README.md

 # Cdev - Serverless Development Framework

-Cdev provides a development environment and framework that allows python developers to take advantage of the benefits of Serverless Development.
-By providing automated dependency management, isolated deployment environments, and function artifact optimizations, Cdev allows developers to focus on the development of their project; then deploy an optimized version of their project onto Aws with a single command.
+Cdev provides a development environment and framework that allows python developers to easily create and deploy Serverless Applications on Amazon Web Services.
+By providing features like automated dependency management, isolated deployment environments, and function artifact optimizations, Cdev allows developers to focus on the development of their project; then deploy an optimized version of their project onto Aws with a single command.

 [![](https://cdevframework.io/images/github_banner.png)](https://cdevframework.io)